 F. Public notice preparation.
-An application shall include the name of a newspaper of general circulation in the location of the dairy facility for the future display advertisement publication, the proposed public
+An application shall include the name of a newspaper of general circulation in the location of the dairy facility for the future display advertisement publication, the proposed public location(s) for posting of the 2-foot by 3-foot sign, and the proposed off-site public location for posting of the 8.5-inch by 11-inch flyer, as required by 20.6.2.3108 NMAC.

 G. Pre-discharge total dissolved solids concentration in ground water.
-Pursuant to Paragraph (3) of Subsection C of 20.6.2.3106 NMAC, an application shall include the pre-discharge total dissolved solids concentration from analytical results of ground water obtained from the on-site test boring pursuant to Subsection X of 20.6.20 NMAC, if applicable, or from the nearest well within a one-mile radius of the dairy facility.
+Pursuant to Paragraph (3) of Subsection C of 20.6.2.3106 NMAC, an application shall include the predischarge total dissolved solids concentration from analytical results of ground water obtained from the on-site test boring pursuant to Subsection X of 20.6.6.20 NMAC, if applicable, or from the nearest well within a one-mile radius of the dairy facility.
 A copy of the laboratory analysis stating the pre-discharge total dissolved solids concentration shall be submitted with the application.